pyroscope/rtorrent-ps/docs/install.rst

     If you use the configuration as outlined below, do not forget to change the value of ``pyro.extended`` to 1 in case you want to unlock the additional features of the extended version!
+    Starting with *version 1.1*, that activation is automatic.

 .. _build script: https://raw.githubusercontent.com/pyroscope/rtorrent-ps/master/build.sh
 .. _RtorrentExtended: https://github.com/pyroscope/rtorrent-ps/blob/master/docs/RtorrentExtended.md